OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ## Conclusion

-In this post, I demonstrated how you can define Kubernetes clusters in Rancher and then integrate Rancher with Octopus deploy to deploy your projects.
+In this post, I demonstrated how you can define Kubernetes clusters in Rancher and then integrate Rancher with Octopus Deploy to deploy your projects.

 ## Register for the webinar